 1. Low-threshold entry

 The single biggest fall-risk reduction.
-A standard tub wall is 14"–18" tall and slick when wet.
-A walk-in shower's low-threshold curb is typically 2"–4", and most homeowners can step over it without lifting their leg significantly.
+A standard tub wall is 14" to 18" tall and slick when wet.
+A walk-in shower's low-threshold curb is typically 2" to 4", and most homeowners can step over it without lifting their leg significantly.

 3. Discreet grab bars